Bijie Guizhou, China Travel Guide

 Wet markets (农贸市场) offer fresh produce and local ingredients.
 Some larger markets also possess food stalls.

-A great place for local culinary exploration.
+A great place for local exploring the cuisine.

 Very limited in Bijie.
 A few fast-food chains (KFC, McDonald's) or basic Chinese interpretations of Western food.